+All MCDS students are expected to enroll full-time (at present, there is no option to pursue the degree as a part-time student).
 In order to be considered a full-time student, a student must be registered for, and complete, a minimum of 36 units in every Fall and Spring semester.
 All international students are required by US Federal law to maintain full-time status.
+Students can have no more than one (1) remote course counting toward the 36 units used to satisfy full-time enrollment.
 Failure to maintain full-time status will result in loss of a student visa (and, therefore, "permit of stay").
 All students having a Stafford Loan are required to maintain full-time status.